-Fagitana littera has been impacted by habitat loss and, in the past, by DDT spraying for mosquitoes and gypsy moths.
+Fagitana littera has been impacted by habitat loss and, in the past, by DDT spraying for mosquitoes and spongy moths.

 The short-term trends are unknown.

 The most immediate threat is invasive plants such as purple loosestrife (Lythrum salicaria) and common reed (Phragmites australis), although for some acidic bogs this may not be a threat.
 Mosquito spraying could be a threat in New York.
-It is very unlikely modern gypsy moth (Lymantria dispar) suppression programs would target habitats for this moth and even less likely that Bt (Bacillus thuringiensis - a bacterial l control used on gypsy moth caterpillars) would impact larvae in June and later.
-While populations near Orient, Long Island were eradicated by annual burning (Latham 1953) this is not likely to be a threat today.
+It is very unlikely modern spongy moth (Lymantria dispar) suppression programs would target habitats for this moth and even less likely that Bt (Bacillus thuringiensis - a bacterial control used on spongy moth caterpillars) would impact larvae in June and later.
+While populations near Orient, Long Island were eradicated by annual burning (Latham 1953), this is not likely to be a threat today.

-Keep the habitat open and control invasive plants.
+Recommended management includes maintaining an open habitat, control of invasive plants, and minimizing pesticide use at occupied sites.
 Deer will not likely negatively impact this species because of the foodplant and habitat that it occurs in.